nbenin/priceCalculator/README.md

 - Working together with [Victor](https://github.com/Victor-28)

-- Making a price calculator, trying to use a nice MVC model
+- Making a price calculator

+- Getting familiar with MVC concepts

+- Practicing Agile/Scrum methodologies in a small group

 ### ______________________________ The User story ______________________________
 >